11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 We love this lens because they zoom internally, and I know it’s only 16 to 35, and you’re like, that’s not very much zoom, but it makes a big difference.

-I can zoom in, get really close, and still get a pretty tight ring shot or a detail shot on whatever I’m shooting without changing to a different lens.
+I can zoom in, get close, and still get a pretty tight ring shot or a detail shot on whatever I’m shooting without changing to a different lens.

 But this thing never disappoints in the area of sharpness.